Clancey/SimpleDatabase/README.md

 Simple Database
 ================
 Creating fast, responsive and grouped Tableviews is hard.
 Espcially with very large data sets.
-Simple Database takes care of this for you.
+Simple Database takes care of this for you by extending [SQLite-net](https://github.com/praeclarum/sqlite-net)
 Available on Nuget
 ================